GRADUATE SCHOOL BULLETIN

 A publication of the Graduate School for Graduate Program Directors and Coordinators

-The Graduate School communicates through semi-monthly postings distributed on the Graduate Program Directors and Coordinators listservs.
-Postings are distributed on the 1st and the 16th of the month and are posted to a blog for public viewing here: https://monthlymemo.graduateschool.vt.edu/
+Postings are distributed to the Graduate Program Directors and Coordinators listservs on the 1st and 16th of each month and are also available on our public blog: https://monthlymemo.graduateschool.vt.edu/

 IN THIS BULLETIN: